Remote Learning FAQs – September 2021

 We hope that students will adopt strategies that are right for them, and in most cases this will be the use of a structured day of study.
 Live lessons, where available, will also take place in the normal timetabled lessons so these periods should be prioritised at all times.

 We are also very aware that families have a varied level of availability of devices at home for their children to use, and that some are finding it difficult to manage the competing demands of their children for access to them.
 Having to be online at specific times for specific lessons means a lack of flexibility for students and for staff, when all lessons are delivered in this way.
 This has the potential to complicate learning still further for students whilst access to teachers would also be severely limited.
-This is central to why we have decided not to insist on students following their normal timetable at home in full.
+This is central to why we continue to not insist on students following their normal timetable at home in full.

 My household does not have wi-fi and/or adequate devices at home.
 What can I do to make remote learning easier for them?